ozekiweb/AIPromptExe/README.md

 # AIPromptExe

-This tool makes it possible to send prompts from a command prompt using the Ozeki 10 HTTP API or OpenAI API.
+[AIPromptExe](https://ozeki.chat/p_8675-ai-command-line-tool-to-run-ai-prompts-from-cmd-or-powershell.html) is a tool which makes it possible to run AI prompts on the command line, that are evaluated by HTTP AI APIs, such as Ozeki AI Server or Chat GPT.

 ## Table of Contents